 A specialist dispute resolution solicitors' view

-Kerri Hunter, Dispute Resolution Solicitor, says “The name and address of the landlord should be provided.
+Will Bartley, Dispute Resolution Associate, says “The name and address of the landlord should be provided.
 You risk wasted costs and time if you commence possession proceedings on the basis of a Section 21 Notice which does not include this information.
 It is very simple but it is surprising how often this mistake is made."

 Landlord & tenant solicitors in Bournemouth, Poole, Christchurch and The New Forest

 If you wish for us to assist you with eviction related enquiries, including drafting and issuing proceedings or eviction notices, please feel free to contact us on 01202 499255.